 3. Addressing the needs of each student – We organise a range of specific events to raise aspirations and challenge stereotypical thinking across the academy.
 Careers learning is recorded on Compass Plus.
 Students are encouraged to record their career learning on START, our chosen careers platform.
 We systematically track and analyse student destinations for three years after students leave.

 4. Linking curriculum learning to careers – Middle leaders complete a termly careers audit to track careers in the curriculum.
 We take part in National Careers Week, National Apprenticeship Week and National Engineering Week.

-5. Encounters with employers and employees – All our pupils have the opportunity to meet with a range of employers at numerous events such as guest speakers, careers coaches, challenging stereotypes carousel, meet the professional events, mock interviews, assemblies, and external visits.
+5. Encounters with employers and employees – All our students have the opportunity to meet with a range of employers at numerous events such as guest speakers, careers coaches, challenging stereotypes carousel, meet the professional events, mock interviews, assemblies and external visits.

 6. Experience of work places – Students are encouraged to take part in virtual work experience with Speakers for Schools throughout Year 10 and Year 11.

 7. Encounters with further and higher education – The majority of students will have meaningful encounters with sixth form colleges, further education colleges, and independent training providers via careers evenings, open evening, college transition evening, meet the professional events, results day, parent evenings, assemblies, lectures and workshops.